 We often think our first opportunity to make a good impression is during the pre-screen phone call, or when we walk into the office for an interview.
-But the truth is, employers, recruiters, even customers are checking us out online long before the point of first contact.
+But the truth is, employers, recruiters, even customers are checking us out online long before the point of the first contact.
 Your LinkedIn profile very well may be optimized and vibrant, but people are looking for social proof that what you say about yourself is true.
-And if you're not optimized yet, read here and here for how to get the most out of your profile.

 Follow these steps to request LinkedIn recommendations: